sheetalrawat123/Heart-Disease-Prediction-using-ML/README.md

 Accuracy of prediction is analyzed using various algorithms like Logistic Regression, KNN, Naïve Bayes, Random Forest, Support Vector.

-Dataset used has been downloaded from Kaggle and I have taken help from towardsdatascience to do this project.
+Dataset (Cleveland database) used has been downloaded from Kaggle and I have taken help from towardsdatascience to do this project.